SSL and TLS: Theory and Practice, Second Edition

 put in place.

-- A detailed TLS 1.2 protocol execution transcript has been captured with Wireshark
+- A TLS 1.2 protocol execution transcript has been captured with Wireshark

 - Ivan Ristić has compiled a Web page